William Richard Morris

 His interests turned to motorcycles and by 1902 he exhibited his first home built motor bike at the Stanley Motor Cycle Show.
 The following year he married school teacher Elizabeth “Lizzy” at St Giles Church Oxford.

-His cycle and motorbike business flourished over the next few years before his attentions and by 1910 he designed his first motor car the Bull Nose Morris.
+His cycle and motorbike business flourished over the next few years before his attentions changed, by 1910 he had designed his first motor car the Bull Nose Morris.

 The 7 H.P Morris Minor advert

 In 1902 Morris acquired buildings in Longwall Street from which he repaired bicycles, operated a taxi service, sold, repaired and hired cars.
 He held the agency for Arrol-Johnston, Belsize, Humber, Hupmobile, Singer, Standard and Wolseley cars.
 In 1910 he built new premises in Longwall Street—described by a local newspaper as The Oxford Motor Palace

 , changing his business's name from The Oxford Garage to The Morris Garage and still had to take more premises in Queen Street.
 The Longwall Street site was redeveloped in 1980, retaining the original frontage, and is now used as student accommodation by New College.